moov-io/watchman/webui/README.md

 #### `npm run server`

-Serves the bundled application and proxies api requests to the OFAC search endpoint.
+Serves the bundled application and proxies api requests to the Watchman search endpoint.

 By default, the server will start on port `3000`.
 Setting the `HTTP_BIND_ADDRESS` environment variable will override this value.

-#### `npm run ofac-server`
+#### `npm run watchman-server`

-Runs the latest docker image of the OFAC server as recommended in the main README.
+Runs the latest docker image of the Watchman server as recommended in the main README.
 This is a convenience script and is not required if the server is already running.

 ### Connecting the UI to the search endpoint

 By default, the api proxy will forward requests to [http://localhost:8084](http://localhost:8084).
-Setting the `OFAC_ENDPOINT` environment variable will override this value.
+Setting the `WATCHMAN_ENDPOINT` environment variable will override this value.

 ### Learn More